 - Olmetec – olmesartan medoxomil sold in Europe and Canada

-Lawsuits related to Benicar and other olmesartan drug products created by Daiichi Sankyo have been centralized into a multidistrict litigation (MDL) case in the United States District Court for the District of New Jersey.
+Lawsuits related to Benicar and other olmesartan drug products created by Daiichi Sankyo were centralized into a multidistrict litigation (MDL) case in the United States District Court for the District of New Jersey.
 At its peak, the Benicar MDL had more than 2,300 cases assigned to it, each of which was filed by an individual who suffered from side effects of the blood pressure drug (or a surviving family member).